statechannels/statechannels/packages/server-wallet/server-wallet.api.md

     create(walletConfig: IncomingServerWalletConfig): Wallet;
 };

-// Warnings were encountered during analysis:
+// Warning: (ae-forgotten-export) The symbol "ChannelUpdatedEvent" needs to be exported by the entry point index.d.ts
 //
-// src/wallet/index.ts:10:20 - (ae-forgotten-export) The symbol "IncomingServerWalletConfig" needs to be exported by the entry point index.d.ts
+// @public (undocumented)
+export type WalletEvent = ChannelUpdatedEvent;

 // (No @packageDocumentation comment for this package)